ben594/align/TUTORIAL.md

 assume that you have already got VSCode to work with your container (see [instructions](https://docs.google.com/document/d/1khEXxG-7dO-RU7-AJcQQqRXXuBtJCOt-hjpYu8rw25o/edit?usp=sharing)).
+The tutorial below can be completed in a VSCode window connected to the course container, with the project folder opened.
+You can browse and edit files, and use the TERMINAL pane

 ## Overview and goal

-Let's say that you want to add a simple feature to Mini Amazon that allows users to add product to their wish list.
-Users can then see products on their wish list along with the times when they were added.
+Let's say that you want to add a simple feature to Mini Amazon that allows users to add product to their wishlist.
+Users can then see products on their wishlist along with the times when they were added.
 That's it.

 In order to accomplish this task, you will learn:

-* How to use the source control tool `git` to create a private workspace for you to work on this feature without stepping on your teammates' toes, and to integrate new feature into your team repo in the end;
+* How to use the source control tool `git` to create a workspace for you to work on this feature without stepping on your teammates' toes, and to integrate new feature into your team repo in the end;

 * How to extend your database design and Flask models for this feature;